-- The surviving dependents of a retiree may stay in the plan at no cost for up to six months.
-Afterwards, the surviving dependents are eligible to continue coverage under the State Employee Group Plan subject to payments of the applicable premiums.
-The surviving dependents must continue to meet eligibility requirements to remain enrolled in the plan. - Former employees, retirees and dependents may be eligible for an extended benefit under COBRA, regardless of the terms of the employer's other postemployment benefits.
-COBRA benefits are not considered as other post- employment benefits for the purposes of GASB Statement No. 75.

-Retirees and their dependents that are age-eligible for

-Medicare benefits are not eligible to remain in the State Employee Group Insurance Plan, but may apply for the Medicare Supplement plan (The Tennessee Plan) if they are receiving a monthly TCRS pension benefit or are an coverage will be terminated.
+Former employees, retirees and dependents may be eligible for an extended benefit under COBRA, regardless of the terms of the employer's other postemployment benefits.
+COBRA benefits are not considered as other post- employment benefits for the purposes of GASB Statement No. 75.Duration of BenefitsRetirees and their dependents that are age-eligible for Medicare benefits are not eligible to remain in the State Employee Group Insurance Plan, but may apply for the Medicare Supplement plan (The Tennessee Plan) if they are receiving a monthly TCRS pension benefit or are an ORP participant.

-ORP participant.
 A Medicare eligible spouse may only be covered on the Tennessee Plan if the retiree is also covered.
 Retirees not eligible for Medicare benefits are allowed to remain on the core State Plan, with the plan as a primary payor.
-If the retiree later becomes eligible for Medicare Part A by virtue of a spouse's eligibility, the
+If the retiree later becomes eligible for Medicare Part A by virtue of a spouse's eligibility, the coverage will be terminated.